Guintolli/domoticz-P110Tapo-plugin/README.md

 ### PyP100 library
 This plugin is using [Toby Johnson's PyP100 library](https://pypi.org/project/PyP100/).
-The module can be Installed by running the following command:
+The library can be installed by running the following command:
 ```
 sudo pip3 install PyP100
 ```